You’ve heard it said: “follow the manufacturer’s instructions” when installing a hardwood floor.

 Installation is acceptance

-As an installer or flooring professional, you are the last one to touch the floor before it’s nailed or glued down.
-Virtually every manufacturer says that if their floors aren’t installed according to their directions, they’re not liable for whatever goes wrong.
+As an installer, you are the last one to touch the floor before it’s nailed or glued down.
+Virtually every manufacturer says that if their floors aren’t installed according to their directions, for whatever goes wrong.

 Law firms are even specializing in helping homeowners “go after” installers and other parties that were involved in a flooring failure.